EvolvingSysadmin/Sysadmin-Toolkit/README.md

-# Systems Administration Toolkit
+# Windows Administration Scrpts

 This repository contains PowerShell, Batch, and Visual Basic scripts for Windows Systems Administration.

 ## Background

 PowerShell and Batch scripting can save time for Windows Systems Administrators.
 This repository contains PowerShell and Batch scripts that can be run on their own or incorporated into other programs.

 ## Topics

 - [Domain Administration](/docs/Domain-Administration.md)
 - [User Administration](/docs/User-Administration.md)
 - [Host Administration](/docs/Host-Administration.md)